Due to the stresses in people's lives, especially during a global pandemic, people are finding it harder to sleep.

 New vs Returning Users

-Other improvements included changing the synthetic voice from a British male voice to a more flowing and natural US male voice, whilst also changing the names of the breathing exercises to ease confusion amongst the users.
+Other noticeable improvements included changing the synthetic voice from a British male voice to a US male voice that sounded more natural and flowed better.
+I also changed the names of the breathing exercises to ease confusion among the users.

-The full usability test report can be viewed in the PDF link.
+The full usability test report can be viewed in the PDF link below.